andleb/Approaching-an-unknown-communication-system/README.md

 Instead of the data, we thus provide the generator component of trained model used to generate results [here](https://github.com/Neurips2023Submission/Neurips2023Submission/releases/download/untagged-12c6e98877811e1802df/model.pt).

-It can loaded with the following snippet after putting [ciwfiwgan](ciwfiwgan) on your path:
+It can be loaded with the following snippet after putting [ciwfiwgan](ciwfiwgan) on your path:

 ```python
 import torch